Green beans are easy to grow and give a generous harvest even if you do not have a lot of space.

 Green beans: Pests and plant diseases

 There are however things you can do to prevent problems with pests and disease.
-I use Neem oil as my go to product for problems with pests and disease.
+I use Neem oil water solutions as my go-to product for problems with pests and diseases.

 But it is sometimes not wise to try to save a heavily infected plant as you risk infecting all your plants in the process.
 Often it is better to simply remove and destroy the plant.